tmsquill/grove/README.md

 # grove #

-Grove is a genetic algorithm and grammatical evolution library targeting swarm-based models.
+Grove is a genetic algorithm and grammatical evolution library.

 ### Features ###

 * Generic template for evolving agent based models.
-* Includes popular built-in evolutionary function (selection, crossover, mutation, etc...).
 * [Grammatical Evolution](https://en.wikipedia.org/wiki/Grammatical_evolution) supporting popular formal grammar representations such as BNF, Google Protocol Buffers, and Apache Thrift.
+* Distributed execution of evaluation functions and grammar-related procedures.
 * Extensive logging and output files for data analysis.

-### Getting Started ###
+### Downloads ###

 `cd <directory of your choice>`